kulsumansari/Todo-API/README.md

     "isCompleted" : true,
 }
 ```
->> **Note :** "content" ,"createdAt","updatedAt","isCompleted" are only valid keys for updating task
+>> **Note :** "content" , "createdAt" , "updatedAt" , "isCompleted"  are only valid keys for updating task.

 * `DELETE` : Delete a task by Id